 Whether you’re experimenting with minimum effective dose THC, Delta 8 + CBG gummies, or anything else, you should always begin low and go slow.
 That’s the mantra.
 You want to inch your way forward in 1 mg increments until you start to feel the effects.

 The best VIIA gummies to try microdosing THC are the Lowdose Delta 9 Microdosing Gummies.
 While other VIIA gummies can be used for microdosing, Lowdose Delta 9 Microdosing Gummies are already conveniently measured out for the ideal microdose.
 These gummies are formulated with a 12:1 ratio of CBD to THC and are designed to offer the full plant benefits of hemp and lasting relief throughout the day.
 If you are unsure how to measure THC when microdosing, these gummies are perfect because they are specifically designed for microdosing THC.
 Each gummy contains 25mg of Full Spectrum CBD and 2mg of THC.
+From one gummy, you can even cut the dose even further, and if your goal is to microdose at an even smaller dosage, cutting the gummy into halves or quarter pieces will further reduce the amount of THC per piece.

 As we said before, everybody is different so our bodies will react differently to certain cannabinoids.
 We recommend starting with a suggested microdosing amount and saving time to listen to your body.
 What do you feel?
 Better yet, what do you not feel?
 Are you less anxious?
 Do you feel less pain?
 It is vital to pay attention to your body and adjust the dose if necessary.
 Eventually you can stop dosing and begin exploring how it’s affecting both your thoughts and your mood.
 It can take a little while to get the dosage right, but once you’ve done enough trial and error, you’ll know exactly where that sweet spot lies.